dobzinski/dobzinski-updateplanner/README.md

 If you want to plan your environment upgrade activities, this tool will help you.
 Get a dashboard with graphs of completed schedules, a large calendar for scheduling, and use the activity items for more details on the schedules.

+You will have a crawler to connect to GitHub to check that the latest version has been published of the Project you are using

 Use it to enhance your support and add more value with activity reports for delivery to your Customer.

 This project is using: